18F/handbook/_pages/business-units/operations/outreach/blogging.md

 - [USAGov blog](https://blog.usa.gov/)

-The tips in this guide are broadly applicable, and the [approval process](https://docs.google.com/document/d/1drX3O-qvkxdptS4d8W4TEuRpx3sUHaasENzvT-clDOc/edit) is essentially the same -- the only difference is that each blog has a different approver.
+The tips in this guide are broadly applicable, and the [approval process](https://docs.google.com/document/d/1drX3O-qvkxdptS4d8W4TEuRpx3sUHaasENzvT-clDOc/edit) is essentially the same -- the only difference is that each blog has its own approver.

 ## Blog mission brief